Guide · Published Apr 26, 2026 · 20 min read

 1. A free account on each platform.
 ChatGPT, Claude, and Perplexity all have free tiers that work for the audit.
 Pro Search on Perplexity is not required for a first read.

 2. Your prompt set.
-Use the 15 prompts from the pillar audit as your starting set.
+Use the 15 starter prompts from the 4-step audit pillar as your starting set.
 Or build a custom 10 to 15 from sales call transcripts and Reddit thread titles.

 3. A spreadsheet template.
 Five columns: prompt, model, run number, mentioned (yes/no), position (1-N), notes.